oblaser/rpihal/readme.md

 ## Emulator

+### Build
 The emulator can be used to run your project on your working machine.
 To build the emulator project include all the same files as in the main project, plus the [emu.cpp](src/emu/emu.cpp) file (don't include any other rpihal source file to the build, nor link to the rpihal), and define `RPIHAL_EMU` on the compiler level (not anyehere in source nor header files).

-See the [staircase example](examples/staircase/emu/cmake/CMakeLists.txt#L19) as a reference.
-To create a new emu project in Visual Studio use the _New > Project From Existing Code..._ funtion and create an empty console application.
-Then add all the needed source files and add the include directories.
+> To create a new emu project in Visual Studio use the _New > Project From Existing Code..._ funtion and create an empty console application.
+Then add all the needed source files described above and add the include directories.

+See the [staircase example](./examples/staircase/emu/) or [rpihal-system-test](https://github.com/oblaser/rpihal-system-test) for reference.

+### Usage
 The left and right mouse button can be used to click (push a button) or toggle an input pin.

+### Credits
 The emulator uses the OneLoneCoder [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine) for the graphics.